gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 #### **Current Release Process**

-If a build were to be done today, the process would look like this:
+If a build were to be done today, the process would look like this :

+> I realise I've abused the sequence diagram format a bit here, but it seemed
+> the least-bad way of showing the component interactions over time.

 ```mermaid
 sequenceDiagram